Skip to content

 If You Lost Your Tokens

-If your MFA tokens are lost permanently (for example, you replaced your mobile device) or if you are a first-time user and didn't complete the MFA token configuration process before logging out of Iris, you can request a one-time password that can be used for you to log into Iris for setting up an MFA token.
+If your MFA tokens are lost permanently (for example, you replaced your mobile device) or if you are a first-time user and didn't complete the MFA token configuration process before logging out of Iris, you can request a one-time password that can be used for you to log in to Iris for setting up an MFA token.
 Please follow the steps below.

 1. Click the 'MFA not working?' link on the Iris login page.